 Wanting to know everything about tennis balls including its best qualities, bit of history, how they are made and the various versions of it?
 Here’s more…

-Tennis balls are easily recognisable.
+Tennis balls are easily recognizable.
 We play tennis with them, we watch superstars play tennis with them, dogs love to chase them, kids love to play ball with them, and of course, tennis balls are well branded and in all the major sports stores.

-A tennis ball is easily recognizable because tennis is such a recognisable and popular sport, not only by sight, but also by weight and by feel.
+A tennis ball is easily recognizable because tennis is such a recognizable and popular sport, not only by sight, but also by weight and by feel.
 While there are many fake tennis balls for sale (for games like catch, or for dogs), a good tennis ball always has the same qualities.

 The qualities of a tennis ball include

 - A good fuzz, which allows the ball to last longer.